-College: Aviation Department/Division: Bill Noe Flight School Current Alpha Designator/Number: AVSC 33 Contact Person: David Pittenger Phone 696-2818 URRENT COURSE DATA: Course Title (Current Title within Banner): Commercial Phase I Lab Alpha Designator/Number: AVSC 330 Credit Hours: 3 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring Summer Other IECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the d a course involving: course title, alpha designator (see accompanying number, course content, credit hours, or catalog description.
+College: Aviation Department/Division: Bill Noe Flight School Current Alpha Designator/Number: AVSC 33 Contact Person: David Pittenger Phone 696-2818 URRENT COURSE DATA: Course Title (Current Title within Banner): Commercial Phase I Lab Alpha Designator/Number: AVSC 330 Credit Hours 3 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring - Summer - Other - IECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the calculation a course involving: course title, alpha designator (see accompanying number, course content, credit hours, or catalog description.
 If this change will affect other departments that require this course, note to the section on the next page), course department and include it with this packet, as well as, the response r 3.
-If the changes made to this course will make the course similar in title please send a memo to the affected department and include it with the from the affected department. eceived from the affected department. e or content to another department's courses, 4.
-List courses, if any, that will be deleted because of this change (must s ubmit course deletion form): NA If the faculty requirements and/or equipment need to be changed up written estimate of additional needs.
-If library resources are deemed inadequate, include in the rationale a the cost as stated by the Dean of Libraries. a plan to overcome this.
-The plan must include GNATURES : (If disapproved at any level, do not sign.
+If the changes made to this course will make the course similar in titl please send a memo to the affected department and include it with received from the affected department. le or content to another department's courses, from the affected department.
+4. List courses, if any, that will be deleted because of this change ( must s submit course deletion form): NA If the faculty requirements and/or equipment need to be changed up written estimate of additional needs.
+If library resources are deemed inadequate, include in the rationale at the cost as stated by the Dean of Libraries. a plan to overcome this.
+The plan must include GNATURES: (If disapproved at any level, do not sign.
 Return to previous signer.)
-Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Registrar: Source Control of the Con Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger Date:1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jach Jarrett Date: 3.29.23 Faculty Senate Chair: Date: VP Academic Affairs/VP Health Science Date:
+Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Registrar: Source School Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 03/02/2023 College Curriculum Chair: David J. Pittenger Date: 1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jach Garrett Faculty Senate Chair: Date: VP Academic Affairs/VP Health Science Date: